About MIC

 Vision

-We envision MIC as a lasting institution at the University of Toronto — one that produces alumni who go on to shape quantum computing and machine learning research at leading universities, national labs, and industry research groups worldwide.
+We envision MIC as a lasting institution at the University of Toronto — one that produces alumni who go on to shape machine learning and AI research at leading universities, national labs, and industry research groups worldwide.

-In the near term, we aim to be the first point of contact for UofT students who are curious about quantum information and machine learning, providing a clear on-ramp from introductory courses to supervised research.
+In the near term, we aim to be the first point of contact for UofT students who are curious about machine intelligence, providing a clear on-ramp from introductory courses to supervised research.

 In the long term, we aspire to be a recognized contributor to the academic community through publications, open datasets, and curriculum resources that other institutions can adopt and build upon.